slow-studio/23-playful-data-js/_todo.md

 [ ] improve soundscape. add random sounds.

 forest:
-[ ] improve gamestate bars
 [ ] when tapped on, an absent tree respawns at any point in the game.
 [ ] seed dryness in a single spot, and let the dryness spread organically

 conclusion:
 [ ] add stats on every infoBox.
     eg: { trees planted, saved, time spent, etc }
-[ ] review conclusion criteria (i.e., the if statements).
 [ ] when conclusion (or any news) is shown, buttons should allow us to "play again".
-[ ] conclusion infoBox can be dismissed, to allow people to take screenshots.

 essay:
 [ ] people read the "read about this project" button first. it's too conspicuous.